slemonide/genetic_programming_ant/README.md

 ![Screenshot](screenshot.png)

 # How to run it
-Get love2d game engine from http://love2d.org/
-Run this with it.
+Get love2d game engine from http://love2d.org and run this with it.

 # How it works